blockchain-dei/openscv/README.md

 account may not reflect the currency transferred in an exact manner, leading to potential errors and opening the door to security issues.
 This vulnerability is also known in the literature as "forged transfer notification" (Li et al., 2022c), "unchecked send" (Kalra et al., 2018; Akca et al., 2019;
-Stephens et al., 2021), or "including Fake EOS transfer" (Li et al., 2022c).
-This issue has been addressed in the latest Solidity compiler, version 0.8.20 at the time of writing.
+Stephens et al., 2021), or "including Fake EOS transfer" (Li et al., 2022c).</p>

+<p>This issue has been addressed in the latest Solidity compiler, version 0.8.20 at the time of writing.
 If encountered, the compiler provides the following informative warning message: "Warning: Failure condition of send ignored.
 Consider using transfer instead"</p>

 <h3>4.2 Unprotected Transfer Value</h3>
 <p>The transfer function uses a numeric variable for transfers and may be vulnerable if it does not protect or specify limits for the values.
 When attribute address.balance is used for identifying the amount to be transferred, it will result in transferring the total balance at once, which is a high-risk operation for the cases where the amount is high (Zhang et al., 2020b).
 This vulnerability is also known in the literature as "arbitrarily transfer" (Ma et al., 2023), "ETH transfer inside the loop" (Shakya et al., 2022), "ether leak" (Choi et al., 2021), "manipulated balance" (Hu et al.,2023), "multiple send" (Choi et al., 2021), "transfer forwards all gas" (Tikhomirov et al., 2018), "unchecked transfer value" (Zhang et al., 2020b), "unrestricted ether flow" (Tsankov et al., 2018), or "SWC-105 Unprotected Ether Withdrawal" (SmartContractSecurity, 2020)</p>